Birth Rate by Country 2023

 45

 The global decrease in birth rate has caused some countries to worry that their current birth rate is not enough to replace the older generation, which would lead to a population decline.
-Problems associated with population decline include a slowed economy, which can lead to the closing of businesses from restaurants to public transportation to schools to medical facilities.
+Problems associated with population decline include a slowed economy, which can lead to the closing of businesses from restaurants and public transportation to schools and medical facilities.
 To help counteract these concerns, some governments offer financial incentives to encourage citizens to have children.
 Low birth rates are attributed to the high costs of raising a child, people choosing to further their careers over starting a family, and older average ages for first-time mothers.

 On the other hand, some countries face overpopulation and the problems associated with it, such as overcrowding, poverty, an overwhelmed health care sector, low life expectancy, and low education levels.
 In these circumstances, a country's government might offer incentives for people to have only one child.